-Changes to a projects’ costs can result in significant changes to the residual value of the property, which is one of the reasons the residual valuation methodology is considered to be a highly sensitive method of property valuation.
+Changes to a projects’ costs can result in significant changes to the residual value of the property.
+This is one of the reasons the residual valuation methodology is considered a highly sensitive methodology.

-Larger, more complex projects come with additional risks and typically require a great return.
+Larger, more complex property developments come with additional risks and typically require a great return.
 While for simple projects, a developer may be willing to accept a lesser return.

-In the residual valuation method, if a developer increases the margin they require to move forward with a project, it decreases what the developer can afford to pay for the land – or in other words reduces the residual value of the property.
+In the residual valuation method, if a developer increases the margin they require to move forward with a project, it decreases what the developer can afford to pay for the land.
+In other words, it reduces the residual value of the property.
 In contrast, if a developer decides they are willing accept a lower profit margin for the project, it will increase the amount they are willing to pay for land.

-Today, 20% is widely considered and acceptable profit and risk allowance for a typical residential townhouse development.
+Today, 20% is widely considered and acceptable profit and risk allowance for typical residential property developments.
 If you are developing a single residential plot, the margins can be scaled down below 20%.

 A developer is proposing to build: